Sarojini-T/Sarojini-T/README.md

 :soccer: Fun fact: I played soccer in high school.

-:books: My hobbies include reading, painting and crochet
+:books: My hobbies include reading, writing, painting and crochet

 <!--
 **Sarojini-T/Sarojini-T** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.